pawtools/nopaw/README.md

        each of these 3 test modes should be run with each of the task/operation types

+- TODO the workload module/runtime function same-name must be fixed
 - TODO new operation types to test file writing via: bash wrapper, python script (+subprocess)
 - TODO same order of positional arguments